 It has an LRV of 48 – thus, falling on the medium end of the LRV scale.

-Grab a sample stick-on square of Pavilion Beige here to see how the color will look in your living spaces.
+Grab real paint, stick-on samples Balanced Beige and Pavilion Beige here to see how the color will look in your living spaces.

 Where to Use Balanced Beige?

 To achieve a perfectly ‘balanced’ warmer touch, this color is probably one of the best options to be used anywhere and everywhere in your home.

 Whether it is the hallways, bathrooms, kids rooms, nursery, living room, dining room, family room, kitchen, exteriors, or even the bedrooms – you can use it everywhere!

 Especially for the interior design styles such as Modern Farmhouse, Modern, Contemporary, Traditional, Transitional, and Bohemian, this color would be good to go!

 Try avoiding it in Coastal, Floridian, and Caribbean-style interiors since it can offer a very warm appeal.